Johnny St. Valentine Brown: Career

 During his sentencing, Brown submitted several letters to the sentencing judge, Henry H. Kennedy Jr., in a bid for a more lenient sentence.
 Letters submitted were from Walter E. Fauntroy (a former D.C. delegate to Congress), Robert Werner (spokesperson for the Office of National Drug Control Policy), William Lucy (a leader of the American Federation of State, County and Municipal Employees), and Johnette Wilson (coordinator of Washington Hospital's youth mentoring program).

-After giving Brown a favorable sentence, Kennedy contacted each of the letter-writers to thank them for interest in Brown's case.
+After giving Brown a favorable sentence of one year, Kennedy contacted each of the letter-writers to thank them for interest in Brown's case.
 However, it was learned that Brown had counterfeited each of the letters and the supposed writers were "stunned" to learn of the forgeries.
-Brown was then charged with contempt of court and ordered to stand trial for the forgeries.
+Brown was then charged with contempt of court, for which he received an additional one year in prison, and ordered to stand trial for the forgeries.

 Brown's conviction triggered the retrial of many convicted drug offenders in the D.C. area.